Ananda Ashram Yoga | Teacher Training

 We meet each morning to meditate together in silence and to participate in spiritual studies and practices.
 This is an integral part of ashram life, designed to provide inner nourishment and renewal as well as spiritual education, while supporting and stabilizing us in the discovery of our own natural state of clarity, harmony, unity and self awareness.
 Group meditation generally begins with a simple form of the Vedic fire ceremony, offered for world peace and individual and planetary healing.
 This includes chanting Sanskrit mantras followed by a period of silent meditation.
 In our 200-hour Yoga Teacher Training, we focus our studies primarily on Patanjali’s Yoga Sutras and the Bhagavad Gita.
 These important texts form the foundation of the science of Yoga and vedantic philosophy.
 Sutras and mantras come to life through the vibration of Sanskrit chanting, word-by-word translation, examination of commentaries and discussion of their relevance in our life and our world.
 The combination of a meditative approach with clarification of the philosophical context, as well as some grammatical explanation, illuminate the inner meaning of the scriptures, including their significance for healing and Self realization.
 Another important text we will study is Fundamentals of Yoga, written by our Founder Shri Brahmananda Sarasvati in 1959.

 A special feature of our Yoga Teacher Training is the direct approach to the ancient teachings of Yoga and Vedanta through study of the Sanskrit language.
 Shri Brahmananda Sarasvati, "Guruji" as he is referred to here, was a recognized master of the language and ignited the love of Sanskrit at Ananda Ashram.
 In his teaching he prominently used the medium of Sanskrit, emphasizing chanting and study of mantras, hymns and scriptural texts as well as study of the language itself as the “science of vibration.”
 Chanting is a powerful medium for transformation, and even an introductory knowledge of Sanskrit grammar conveys a feeling for the language and facilitates access to the meaning of the ancient scriptures.
-Our program is one of a kind.
-Beyond learning yoga asana names, students learn pronunciation, how to read and write Sanskrit Devanagari script, and the derivation and translation of asana names, mantras and more.
+Beyond learning yoga asana names, students practice the Devanagari script.
+Even an introductory knowledge of Sanskrit conveys a special feeling and facilitates access to the meaning, philosophy and stories behind the poses.
 In doing so, students gain skills through an interactive method of chanting, making it possible for them to embark on a lifetime of Sanskrit practice.
 Creative homework assignments reinforce interdisciplinary course studies, including the Yoga Sutras, Bhagavad Gita and Sankhya Yoga philosophy.

 Applied Anatomy & Physiology